earljonesjunior/oakst/content/projects/lost-and-found-lists/index.md

 description: "My brother and I collected a bunch of stranger's lost grocery lists."
 ---

  Both my brother and I worked in grocery stores back in college.
-On occasion, we'd come acress shopping lists that were either lost or discarded by customers.
+On occasion, we'd come across shopping lists that were either lost or discarded by customers.

   I always found these lists incredibly candid; customers created these lists without ever expecting another person to read them.
 These lists were penned in a shorthand known only to the shopper, often on stationery that was likely chosen by nearest reach.
 It was always an interesting exercise trying to piece together a customer's menu and, by extension, life.
 It's G-rated voyeurism.